lrdj/goodlookslikethis/_cases_sdingov/dds.md

 The flow is designed to test the actions of acquirers, suppliers, and subject matter experts, as they move from finding data, applying for a data share, negotiating the agreement, and supplying the data.

-The diagram above shows the data flows supported in the current version of the prototype.
-As testing has continued this flow has been iterated.
+The diagram above shows the journey flows supported in the current version of the prototype.
+As testing has continued, this flow has been iterated.
 The research is currently ongoing, and the team is acting on assessor recommendations and is well under way to pass their assessment.